What is GDPR?

 The GDPR (or EU General Data Protection Regulation) is an EU-wide privacy and data protection law that gives individuals more control over their personal data.
 It is the most significant piece of European privacy legislation in the last twenty years, replacing the 1995 EU Data Protection Directive (European Directive 95/46/EC), strengthening the rights that EU individuals have over their data, and creating a uniform data protection law across Europe.

 The GDPR is relevant to any company, not just EU-based businesses and EU residents.
-Our customers’ data is equally important no matter where they are located, so we plan to implement GDPR controls as our baseline standard for all our operations, worldwide, prior to the start of the regulation date of 25th May 2018.
+Our customers’ data is equally important no matter where they are located, so we implement GDPR controls as our baseline standard for all our operations, worldwide.

 We care about protecting all of the data that flows through our products and services, especially users and residents’ data.
 We have designed our systems from the bottom up with privacy in mind and have taken every step to comply with the General Data Protection Regulation (GDPR) 2018 and UK Data Protection Act 1998, including Data Protection Impact Assessments (DPIA) for all relevant projects, assigning a Data Protection Officer (DPO), registering with the UK Information Commissioner’s Office (ICO), implementing exceptional security standards and more.